rh-marketingops/dwm/README.md

 www.buymystuff.com ## marketing database-specific example; our processes do not try to clean any website/URL related fields, so if this appears in one of the fields we are cleaning, it's probably bad data
 ```

+DWM uses two types of generic validation:

+- `genericLookup`: remove 'bad' values based on a known list of bad data (previously observed)
+- `genericRegex`: remove 'bad' values based on regular expressions; i.e., any word longer than 4 characters which is all the same character; or a string containing 'viagra'

 ### Field-Specific

 Field-Specific validation is the removal of data that is junk in one field, but good data in another.
 An example is a string of nine numbers: ```9493020093```.
 In a phone number field, this is probably good data.
 In the First Name field, it's junk.
 Conversely, ```hi, this is a string of letters``` may have a purpose in a text-based field, but it provides no reasonable data in a phone number field.

+DWM uses two types of field-specific validation:

+- `fieldSpecificLookup`: remove 'bad' values based on a known list of bad data (previously observed)
+- `fieldSpecificRegex`: remove 'bad' values based on regular expressions; i.e., for the field `firstName`, remove any value containing all numbers

 ## Normalization